-- 15. A negotiated agreement between the customer and the vendor.
-The SLA may specify the levels of availability, serviceability, performance, operation, or other commitment requirements. - 16.
-Sometimes referred to as vertical markets.
-Products and services designed to target a specific industry (e.g., pharmaceutical, legal, apparel retail).
+15. A negotiated agreement between the customer and the vendor.
+The SLA may specify the levels of availability, serviceability, performance, operation, or other commitment requirements.

 SaaS applications also impact distribution costs and capacity.
 As much as 30 percent of the price of traditional desktop software is tied to the cost of distribution-pressing CD-ROMs, packaging them in boxes, and shipping them to retail outlets.M.
 Drummond, "The End of Software as We Know It," Fortune, November 19, 2001.
 Going direct to consumers can cut out the middleman, so vendors can charge less or capture profits that they might otherwise share with a store or other distributor.
 Going direct also means that SaaS applications are available anywhere someone has an Internet connection, making them truly global applications.
-This feature has allowed many SaaS firms to address highly specialized markets (sometimes called vertical niches16).
+This feature has allowed many SaaS firms to address highly specialized markets (sometimes called vertical niches).
 For example, the Internet allows a company writing specialized legal software, for example, or a custom package for the pharmaceutical industry, to have a national deployment footprint from day one.
 Vendors of desktop applications that go SaaS benefit from this kind of distribution, too.